gap-system/try-gap-in-jupyter/README.md

 3. Click on the `NewNotebook.ipynb` file to start GAP Jupyter notebook.

-Please note that the notebook will not be preserved after the window will be closed, but you will be able to download the notebook in various formats.
+Please note that the notebook will not be preserved after the window will be closed, but you will be able to download the notebook in various formats by going to "File" -> "Download as" in the Jupyter menu.

 For further information about Jupyter, see
 <https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html>.